cdapio/cdap/cdap-docs/admin-manual/source/upgrading/packages.rst

      $ for i in `ls /etc/init.d/ | grep cdap` ; do sudo service $i stop ; done

 #.
-Update the CDAP file definition lists by running either of these methods:
+Update the CDAP repository definition by running either of these methods:

    - On RPM using Yum: